 - Heel Spurs – a bone-like growth which develops between the heel bone and the arch of your foot.

 - Gout – Contrary to popular opinion, gout doesn’t just affect the big toes – it can also cause heel pain.
 When there is too much uric acid in the bloodstream, it can crystallise and form deposits in the joints.

-Less common but more serious causes of heel pain include ligament tears; nerve entrapment; circulatory problems; soft tissue matter such as lipomas and fibromas; an underactive thyroid; bone cysts; stress factors; and osteomyelitis (infection of the bone).
+Less common but more serious causes of heel pain include ligament tears; nerve entrapment; circulatory problems; soft tissue matter such as lipomas and fibromas; an underactive thyroid; bone cysts; stress factors; and the previously mentioned osteomyelitis (infection of the bone).

-The first step in treating heal pain is to establish a possible cause.
+The first step in treating heel pain is to establish a possible cause.
 As a podiatrist, I will consider variables such as: